ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 ### End-to-end Testing

-The end-to-end tests for this project run in the Continuous Integration as part of the "Verify code" workflow.
+The end-to-end tests for this project run in the Continuous Integration as part of the "Check" workflow.
 These tests aim to verify that the Action can run in the GitHub Actions environment and outputs the expected values.

 #### Running End-to-end Tests Locally